dhack8/dhack8.github.io/README.md

 Currently hosted at: davidhack.net

-It is a static HTML website that uses mainly HTML and CSS and a little JavaScript.
+It is a static website that uses mainly HTML and CSS and a little JavaScript.